barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 ---

 Beyond the above commands, there's some useful settings which might make your life easier (especially if you're editing code).
-These can be typed in (followed by enter) when you open a document, or added to your `~/.vimrc` so that they run automatically every time you open something in vim.
+These can be typed in (preceded by `:` and followed by enter) when you open a document, or added as-is to your `~/.vimrc` so that they run automatically every time you open something in vim.

 **`set number`** shows line numbers.